Nirmata-Labs/QR701-RS232-Thermal-Printer/README.md

 ## QR701 TTL vs. QR701 RS232 Thermal Printers

 When choosing a thermal printer for your project, you may encounter different variants, such as the QR701 TTL and QR701 RS232.
-Here are the key differences between the two:
+**You can not use the RS232-version without any converter!** Here are the key differences between the two:

 ### QR701 TTL Thermal Printer